Abilda/SeniorProject/README.md

   "Password" : "new password"
 }
 Expected output:
-  if user creation succeeded, the created user model would be returned otherwise, the request would return the reason for failure.
+  if user creation succeeded, the created user model would be returned.
+  Otherwise, the request would return the reason for failure.

 2) https://identityprovider20211022130944withdbonazure.azurewebsites.net/login - endpoint for user authentication
 The request is also HttpPost and the expected body format is the same with the user creation: